Domestication of the dog: Dogs from the Near East enter Africa

-In 2020, the sequencing of ancient dog genomes indicates that the lineage of modern dogs in sub-Sahara Africa shares a single origin from the Levant, where an ancestral specimen was dated to 7,000 YBP.
+In 2020, the sequencing of ancient dog genomes indicated that the lineage of modern dogs in sub-Sahara Africa shares a single origin from the Levant, where an ancestral specimen was dated to 7,000 YBP.
 This finding mirrors the gene flow of humans from the Levant into Africa during the Neolithic, along with cattle.
 Since then, there has been limited gene flow into African dogs until the past few hundred years.
 The descendants of a dog from Iran dated 5,800 YBP and dogs from Europe completely replaced the Levant dog lineage 2,300 YBP.
 This was associated with human migration from Iran and some minor migration from Europe.
 Today all Near Eastern dogs show 81% ancient Iranian and 19% Neolithic European ancestry.